 - Have their peer reviews performed under the AICPA Standards for Performing and Reporting on Peer Reviews.

-- Upon request, provide PCPS their peer review results which are posted to the AICPA Peer Review Public File and include the firm's most recent peer review report, acceptance letter, letter of response (if applicable) and letter signed by the reviewed firm accepting the peer review documents with the understanding that the firm agrees to take certain required actions (and, if the review was performed prior to January 1, 2009, the letter of comments, if any).
+- Upon request, provide PCPS their peer review results which are posted to the AICPA Peer Review Public File and include the firm's most recent peer review report, letter of response (if applicable) and acceptance letter,

 Peer review results are uploaded (and are automatically available in the Public File) by the entity administering the firm’s peer review within 30 days of the acceptance of that review.